Remote Office Connection without VPN

 For a typical small-to medium-sized business installation, the Sangoma eSBC has ample capacity to handle the call load.
 For large call volumes, the Sangoma carrier-class NetBorder SBC may be suitable.

 In cases where SIP trunks are installed for outside telephone connections, each office location can connect directly to the PSTN using of VoIP gateway such as the Sangoma Vega series.

-Virtual Machine VoIP Protection at its Best As the demand for virtualized infrastructures increases, the Sangoma Enterprise Virtual Machine (VM) SBC is the perfect solution for Enterprises and Carriers who need an SBC to secure their VoIP network and utilize existing hardware.
-The virtual Machine edition of our award-winning SBC offers the same rich […]
+Session Border Controller (SBC) Virtual Machine VoIP Security at its Best As the demand for virtualized infrastructures increases, the Sangoma Virtual Machine (VM) Session Border Controller (SBC) is the perfect solution for Enterprises and Carriers who need VoIP security as well as transcoding benefits, while keeping their existing hardware.
+The virtual Machine edition of […]